openfaas/openfaas.github.io/_posts/2021-09-16-openfaas-linode.md

 ### Getting in touch and supporting our work

 Do you have questions, comments or suggestions?
-Why not [join us in the OpenFaaS Slack community](https://slack.openfaas.io)?
+Tweet to [@openfaas](https://twitter.com/openfaas).

 > Want to support our work?
 You can become a sponsor as an individual or a business via GitHub Sponsors with tiers to suit every budget and benefits for you in return.
 [Check out our GitHub Sponsors Page](https://github.com/sponsors/openfaas/)